What is alpha-1 antitrypsin and alpha-1 antitrypsin deficiency (Alpha-1)?

 Although emphysema is more common as a complication of alpha-1 antitrypsin deficiency, affecting up to 75 percent of individuals with known Alpha-1, liver disease may affect up to 30 percent.
 Liver disease may be of several different types: jaundice due to hepatitis occurring in newborns or children, cirrhosis or liver scarring occurring at any time in life, and liver cancer.
 Liver disease affecting children may have a variable course.

-Usually, liver inflammation settles down and the individual is unaffected.
+Usually, liver inflammation settles down and the individual is unaffected over the long term.
 Occasionally, the liver damage is progressive, leading to scarring and complications of cirrhosis.
 In fact, though uncommon, Alpha-1 is the second commonest reason for liver transplantation in children.

 In adults, liver disease can come on unexpectedly, again causing chronic inflammation manifested by an elevation of liver tests, or liver scarring.
 Because cirrhosis can lead to serious problems of bleeding and mental confusion, cirrhosis from Alpha-1 may also lead to a recommendation for liver transplantation in adults.